marcomq/rust-xgboost/README.md

 }
 ```

-See the [examples](https://github.com/marcomq/rust-xgboost/tree/master/examples) directory for
+See the [examples](https://github.com/davechallis/rust-xgboost/tree/master/examples) directory for
 more detailed examples of different features.

 ## Status

-The version number is just an indicator that xboost 3.0.0 is used.

 This is still a very early stage of development, so the API is changing as usability issues occur,
 or new features are supported.
-This is still expected to be compatible to an earlier rust-xgboost library.
+It is still expected to be compatible to an earlier rust-xgboost library.

 Builds against XGBoost 3.0.0.